w3c/w3c-website-redesign-html/README.md

 ### Installing locally

 A step-by-step set of instructions that tell you how to get your local dev environment running.

+> [!IMPORTANT]
+> This site uses a very old version of Node (v12).
+In order to install the packages and run the following commands on M1 Macs, you may need to switch your terminal to i386 architecture while working on this site.
+See https://sensidev.net/blog/nvm-node-versions-apple-silicon/

 Clone repo: